PX4/PX4-user_guide/en/concept/mixing.md

 ## Output Groups/Mapping

-An output group is one physical bus (e.g. FMU PWM outputs, IO PWM outputs, UAVCAN etc.) that has N (usually 8) normalized (-1..+1) command ports that can be mapped and scaled through the mixer.
+An output group is one physical bus (e.g. FMU PWM outputs, IO PWM outputs, CAN etc.) that has N (usually 8) normalized (-1..+1) command ports that can be mapped and scaled through the mixer.

 The mixer file does not explicitly define the actual *output group* (physical bus) where the outputs are applied.
 Instead, the purpose of the mixer (e.g. to control MAIN or AUX outputs) is inferred from the mixer [filename](#mixer_file_names), and mapped to the appropriate physical bus in the system [startup scripts](../concept/system_startup.md) (and in particular in [rc.interface](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d/rc.interface)).

 :::note
-This approach is needed because the physical bus used for MAIN outputs is not always the same; it depends on whether or not the flight controller has an IO Board (see [PX4 Reference Flight Controller Design > Main/IO Function Breakdown](../hardware/reference_design.md#main-io-function-breakdown)) or uses UAVCAN for motor control.
+This approach is needed because the physical bus used for MAIN outputs is not always the same; it depends on whether or not the flight controller has an IO Board (see [PX4 Reference Flight Controller Design > Main/IO Function Breakdown](../hardware/reference_design.md#main-io-function-breakdown)) or uses CAN for motor control.
 The startup scripts load the mixer files into the appropriate device driver for the board, using the abstraction of a "device".
-The main mixer is loaded into device `/dev/uavcan/esc` (uavcan) if UAVCAN is enabled, and otherwise `/dev/pwm_output0` (this device is mapped to the IO driver on controllers with an I/O board, and the FMU driver on boards that don't).
+The main mixer is loaded into device `/dev/uavcan/esc` (uavcan) if DroneCAN is enabled, and otherwise `/dev/pwm_output0` (this device is mapped to the IO driver on controllers with an I/O board, and the FMU driver on boards that don't).
 The aux mixer file is loaded into device `/dev/pwm_output1`, which maps to the FMU driver on Pixhawk controllers that have an I/O board.
 :::